cosc2336-ds-alg/assg00/README.md

 Before starting on the tasks below, confirm that your starting code is compiling and running.
 From your VSCode DevBox, open the `assg00` folder if it is not currently open.
-Then perform a `make clean / make all / make run`.
+Then perform a `make clean / make all / make tests`.
 You can use VSCode command palate to perform the `Run Task` command, and slelect these tasks from the command palette.
 Keyboard shortcuts should already be assigned to these common tasks, so you could do them as